myonaingwinn/PRS/README.md

 * `You don't need to create this project on your own, I've already setting up all requirements and version errors for '3 days'`

 ## Step 1 : XAMPP
-If you don't have [xampp with PHP version 7.4](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.13/), download and install first.
+If you don't have [Xampp with PHP version 7.3.27](https://www.apachefriends.org/download.php?xampp-win32-1.7.3.exe%C2%A0), download and install first.

 ## Step 2 : Fork this repository